 The Marriott Springhill Suites/Courtyard is expected to have many outstanding amenities, including an oceanfront pool deck, a lounge area with fire pits, modern business and fitness centers, breakfast and outdoor dining, as well as a bistro and grab-and-go snacks.

 The two-year Marriott Springhill Suites/Courtyard construction project will take place in phases.
 For guests staying at The Breakers Resort with questions related to the project, we’ve compiled this quick Q&A:

-The Palmetto and Pirates Cove buildings are the only two affected by the new Marriott Springhill Suites/Courtyard project.
+The Palmetto and Pirates Cove buildings were removed to make room for the Marriott Springhill Suites/Courtyard project.
 The Palms, Paradise, Sailfish, Dunes and The Cove buildings will continue to operate as normal.

 Full completion of the project is scheduled for the spring of 2022, although different phases of construction may allow for parts of the new Marriott Springhill Suites/Courtyard to open sooner.

-Where will guests check in once the Pirates Cove building is closed?
+Where will guests check-in at The Breakers Resort now that the Pirates Cove registration is gone?

 The Breakers Resort has a new, state-of-the-art guest registration center at The Cove building, which is located between the Sailfish and Palms buildings and includes our 5 brand new indoor water slides!

-Yes, The Breakers Resort’s lazy river, located on the first floor of the Paradise building, will operate as indoor-only.
+Yes, however, the exterior portion of The Breakers Resort’s lazy river, located on the first floor of the Paradise building, has been walled off and will temporarily operate as indoor-only.
 Once construction is complete, it will return to indoor and outdoor use.